Tired of Reading? Please listen to the blog

 At Texila, we recognize the importance of balanced learning.
 Besides, we aim to ensure a holistic environment that includes several extra-curricular activities.
 Activities such as sports, debates, and community engagement are encouraged and nurtured.
 With international students from over 15 countries, our diverse environment enhances cross-cultural bonding as well.

-With this, we hope that you will be able to make a sound choice in the first step of your medical career.
+With this, we hope that choosing a country to study mbbs abroad will be easy for your medical career.
 Good luck!